moshahidraza1/kuvaka_assignment/README.md

 all six fields present → +10

 # AI Layer (0–50 pts)
-We ask ChatGPT to classify intent and justify in 1–2 sentences.
+We ask GEMENI to classify intent and justify in 1–2 sentences.

 Prompt template:
 ```bash